You People: Production

 In June 2021, it was reported that Jonah Hill would star in a Netflix comedy film directed by Kenya Barris from a script written by Hill and Barris.
 In August 2021, it was announced that Eddie Murphy would star in the film.
 In September 2021, Julia Louis-Dreyfus, Lauren London, Sam Jay, and Molly Gordon joined the cast.
 In October 2021, more cast members joined the film, including David Duchovny, Nia Long, Travis Bennett, Andrea Savage, Rhea Perlman, La La Anthony, and Deon Cole.
 In November 2021, Emily Arlook, Bryan Greenberg, Andrew Schulz, and Jordan Firstman joined the cast.

 Filming began in October 2021 in Los Angeles.

 Release

 You People was released in select theaters on January 20, 2023.
 It was released on January 27, 2023, by Netflix.

 In its first week, the film debuted at number one on the Netflix English-language Top 10 list, being streamed for 55.65 million hours.
+Between its release and June 2023 the film totaled 181.8 million hours watched (equal to 92.4 million views).